 NEW From 2020-2021 on, this is a selection minor with early registration deadlines.

 Application occurs via uSis (LEI) or Osiris (TUD/EUR), between April 1st and April 15th 2020 and all students will remain on a waiting list until final placement.
 For TUD/EUR students a maximum of 5 places per university are available in the minor CADSDT.
 The class number required to enroll in uSis can be found (from beginning of March) via the Faculty Website Sign up for classes

 In case you want to follow only Part 1 ór Part 2 (15 EC each), please do not register for the entire 30 EC minor via uSis or Osiris.
 Students from Leiden University can register for Part 1 ór 2 via uSis (4000KCAD1N for Part 1 and 4000KCAD2N for Part 2), TUD and EUR students must register for Part 1 ór 2 via the Minor Coordinator.
 All students outside Leiden University, TUD or EUR should always apply via the Minor Coordinator between April 1st and April 15th 2020.

 Minor Coordinator: Prof. Dr. B. van de Water and Dr. M. Huigsloot

-The Minor Computational Approaches to Disease, Signaling and Drug Targets starts on August 31st 2020 at 9.00 a.m. in a lecture room at the Gorlaeus Laboratories and will end on January 29th 2021.
+The Minor Computational Approaches to Disease, Signaling and Drug Targets starts on August 31st 2020 at 9.00 am (check Brightspace modules of Introduction to Computational Thinking and other courses of Part 1 for detailed schedules, incl. on campus activities and teaching platforms used) and will end on January 29th 2021.